Landslides and Erosion

 This chemical component in the foreign Australian Eucalyptus tree causes severe erosion, as evidenced by the water running through Addis during the rainy seasons.
 Regretably, for every rain period, the layer of fertile soil gets thinner.
 However, with the introduction of the Park in 1995, Ethiopia's obvious duty led to a genuine commitment, as the revival of a historical Nature found the country's true cradle by restoring a landscape capable of creating healthy freshwater, reflecting a nation's natural character.

 Erosion: Caused by this Eucalyptus tree's chemical, the only thing to hold the soil was the sporadic roots of the trees.
-With erosion caused by the Eucalyptus trees, the reintroduction of indigenous trees reached a critical point.
+Due to erosion caused by Eucalyptus trees, the reintroduction of indigenous trees reached a critical point.
 Videos: Soil Erosion Demo

 CAUTION: The Slopes' Restoration

 Sudden influxes of water in the mountains can cause instability and damage to the vacuum-anchoring suction effect, which results from the gravity pressure that accumulates over time in the hillside layers, further driven by the vacuum suction of large indigenous trees' roots into deep soil layers.
-Furthermore, historical mismanagement, including severe deforestation and reduced tree cover, removes root reinforcement, which increases over time, making the slopes hazardous and more susceptible to erosion and failure due to reduced root strength and increased water lubrication (soil liquefaction).
+Furthermore, historical mismanagement, including severe deforestation and reduced tree cover, removes root reinforcement, which over time increases the slope's hazard and makes it more susceptible to erosion and failure due to reduced root strength and increased water lubrication (soil liquefaction).
 Furthermore, the stability of native vegetation and tree roots also prevents water forces from accelerating and producing devastating torrential flows, in which water masses erode the ground beneath buildings and penetrate deeply into the riverbanks of settlements.

 Comments